FAQ

 Get in touch if you have questions that are not covered here.
 Thanks!.

-What is the difference between 'Participation Fee' and 'Submission/Entry Fee'?
+What is the difference between 'Submission/Entry Fee' and 'Participation Fee'?
 And why the amounts are so different?

 Some institutions even charge both.